Polina Karika: 2023

+2025

 In 2025, Polina began her season by competing at the Miss Valentine Grand Prix in Tartu in March.
 She won silver medal in all-around competition behind her teammate Taisiia Onofriichuk and qualified for three apparatus finals, winning gold in ball and silver in clubs and ribbon.
 On March 22-23, she competed at Grand Prix Marbella and took 7th place in all-around.
 She won bronze medal in ball final and took 7th place in hoop.
 In the end of May, she won silver medal in all-around at Ukrainian Championships behind Taisiia Onofriichuk.

 In June, Karika competed at the 2025 European Championships in Tallinn, Estonia together with Taisiia Onofriichuk.
 They won a silver medal in the team competition together with the senior group (Yelyzaveta Azza, Diana Baieva, Anastasiia Ikan, Valeriia Peremeta, Kira Shyrykina, Oleksandra Yushchak).
 She also took 10th place in all-around final and 4th place in clubs final.
 In July, she competed at the Milan World Cup, where she took 13th place in the all-around and 4th place in hoop final.
 On July 25-27, she competed at the Cluj-Napoca World Challenge Cup and finished 13th in the all-around.
 She took 6th place in ball final.

 In August, she competed at the 2025 World Championships in Rio de Janeiro, Brazil.
 She took 11th place in all-around final.
 Together with Taisiia Onofriichuk and senior group she won bronze medal in team competition.
 She qualified to ball final only, ending on 8th place.
 In September, she won bronze medal in all-around behind Taisiia Onofriichuk and Tara Dragas at Brno Grand Prix.
 She won silver in ball and bronze in hoop final.

+2026

+Karika started her 2026 season competing at Tartu Grand Prix, taking 10th place in all-around and 8th in ball final.
+In March, she competed at Sofia World Cup, finishing 15th in all-around.
+In early April, she took 5th place in all-around at Thiais Grand Prix.
+She was also 4th in both hoop and clubs finals.
+Next, she competed at Baku World Cup, where she ended on 14th place in all-around.
+In the end of May, she competed at the 2026 European Championships in Varna, Bulgaria.
+She ended on 20th place in all-around final and was 9th in team competition together with Onofriichuk and senior group.

+In August, she was selected to represent Ukraine alongside Taisiia Onofriichuk at the 2026 World Championships in Frankfurt.
+Together with senior group they took 5th place in team competition.
+She took 23rd place in all-around qualifications, and did not advance into the all-around final.
+In September, she finished on 4th place in all-around at Brno Grand Prix.
+She also won silver medal in hoop and bronze in ball final.